Alejogb1/job-board/blog-data/large-pdf-sample-file-generation.md

 id: "large-pdf-sample-file-generation"
 ---

-Alright so you're asking about large PDF generation specifically sample files I've wrestled with this beast before it's a classic case of "sounds simple until you actually try it" believe me I know a thing or two
+so you're asking about large PDF generation specifically sample files I've wrestled with this beast before it's a classic case of "sounds simple until you actually try it" believe me I know a thing or two

 Let's get down to the gritty details here generating a PDF isn't inherently complex the problem comes when you're talking about large files either huge page counts or lots of complex content or a combination of both that's where things can get slow and memory intensive fast